 Sometimes, people are accused of resisting arrest simply because a police officer does not like their attitude.
 A lawyer may be able to dig into the officer’s past behavior to see if this is a recurring issue with the law enforcement officer.

 Many actions may be seen as intentional resistance when they were involuntary, accidental, or otherwise not done with the intent of obstructing or interfering.
 In these circumstances, your attorney can gather and present evidence regarding your intent.

 Individuals can be charged with resisting arrest in California for many reasons.
 The following examples show some actions that violate PC 148(a):

-Person D is stopped by the police.
-The police officers believe that Person D is selling a controlled substance and begin threatening Person D. One officer begins arresting Person D, using an extreme amount of force.
-In fear for his life, Person D fights back in self-defense.
-Person D may be able to avoid charges for resisting arrest.
+- The police officers believed that Person D was selling a controlled substance and arrested them while using an excessive amount of force.
+Person D fights back.
+This person may be able to avoid charges for resisting arrest.

 There are some challenges in life people have to face alone.
-Fortunately, you can get help standing up to a charge under California Penal Code Section 148(a): Resisting Arrest.
+Fortunately, you can get help standing up to a charge under California Penal Code §148(a): Resisting Arrest.
 The Simmrin Law Group has experience defending clients in the Los Angeles area.
-You can contact us for help with your case by calling (310) 997-4688 or completing our online contact form.
+You can contact us for help with your case by calling us or completing our online contact form.